-On June 24, 2015, we entered into the Sales Agreement with Cantor Fitzgerald, as sales agent, pursuant to which we may offer and sell, from time to time, through Cantor Fitzgerald, shares of our common stock.
-Sales of shares of common stock under the Sales Agreement will be made pursuant to the 2019 Shelf Registration Statement and a related prospectus filed with the SEC on June 5, 2019, for an aggregate offering price of up to \$25.0 million.
-Under the Sales Agreement, Cantor Fitzgerald may sell shares by any method deemed to be an "at the market" offering as defined in Rule 415 under the Securities Act.
-We will pay Cantor Fitzgerald a commission of 3.4% of the aggregate gross proceeds from each sale of shares under the Sales Agreement and have agreed to provide Cantor Fitzgerald with customary indemnification and contribution rights.
-We have also agreed to reimburse Cantor Fitzgerald for certain specified expenses.
-The Sales Agreement may be terminated by either Cantor Fitzgerald or the Company upon ten days' notice.
-We are subject to certain restrictions on our ability to offer and sell shares of our common stock under the Sales Agreement.
-To date, we have not offered or sold any shares of common stock under the Sales Agreement.
+On July 13, 2020, we entered into an At-The-Market Offering Agreement (the "Offering Agreement") with H. C. Wainwright & Co., LLC ("Wainwright"), as sales agent and/or principal, pursuant to which we may offer and sell, from time to time, through or to Wainwright, shares of our common stock.
+Sales of shares of common stock under the Offering Agreement will be made pursuant to the 2019 Shelf Registration Statement and a related prospectus supplement filed with the SEC on July 14, 2020, for an aggregate offering price of up to \$7.0 million.
+Under the Offering Agreement, Wainwright may sell shares by any method deemed to be an "at the market" offering as defined in Rule 415 under the Securities Act.
+We will pay Wainwright a commission of 3% of the aggregate gross proceeds from each sale of shares under the Offering Agreement and have agreed to provide Wainwright with customary indemnification and contribution rights.
+We have also agreed to reimburse Wainwright for certain specified expenses.
+During the three months ended March 31, 2021, we offered and sold 278,800 shares of our common stock under the Offering Agreement for net proceeds of approximately \$2.3 million.
+As of March 31, 2021, we had offered and sold 1,128,800 shares of our common stock under the Offering Agreement for gross proceeds of approximately \$6.6 million.
+The net proceeds from the offering, after deducting commissions and our offering expenses, were approximately \$6.6 million.